 If I have an approved reasonable accommodation, will it be included in the renovation of my unit?

 If your Reasonable Accommodation is approved, the construction team will implement the modifications into the final unit you are going to be moving into as part of the renovation process.
 If you are staying in a temporary unit, staff will work to locate one that is pre-equipped to handle the Reasonable Accommodation.
 Please note, not all temporary units will be able to accommodate everyone’s Reasonable Accommodation.
 The owner is responsible for only providing those on a permanent basis.
-Please feel free to contact your Community Manager at the phone number and email address provided above if you have questions or concerns about your approved Reasonable Accommodation in your temporary or renovated unit.
+Please feel free to contact your General Manager at the phone number and email address provided above if you have questions or concerns about your approved Reasonable Accommodation in your temporary or renovated unit.